-I.T. maintenance: We employ an IT Administrator whose role includes managing day-to-day issues with I.T. and the network with support from external specialist contractors.
-If staff have any problems they can use our online reporting system or speak to the IT Administrator or the school office directly.
+I.T. maintenance: The School Business Manager's role includes managing day-to-day issues with I.T. and the network with support from external specialist contractors.
+If staff have any problems they can use our online reporting system or speak to the School Business Manager or the school office directly.